Josef Haiböck

 Josef Haiböck (28 February 1917 – 3 July 2002) was a general in the Austrian Air Force.
 During World War II, he served as a fighter pilot in the Luftwaffe of Nazi Germany and was a recipient of the Knight's Cross of the Iron Cross.
-Haiböck joined the Austrian Austrian Armed Forces (Budensheer) in 1956 and retired in 1977 as a Generalmajor.
+Haiböck joined the Austrian Austrian Armed Forces (Bundesheer) in 1956 and retired in 1977 as a Generalmajor.
 During his career he was credited with 77 aerial victories in 604 missions.

 Early life and career

 Haiböck was born on 28 February 1917 in Linz in Austria-Hungary.
 In 1937, he joined the military service of Austrian Air Force.
 Following the Anschluss in March 1938, the forced incorporation of Austria into Nazi Germany, Haiböck was transferred to the Luftwaffe (the Nazi German Air Force).
 In 1938, he attended the Theresian Military Academy at Wiener Neustadt and the Luftkriegsschule 2 in Berlin–Gatow.